eternals-school/D100/README.md

 I may have mentioned the Hypertext Transport Protocol, or HTTP.
 This is the method by which we exchange these HTML documents.
 We have a document on a particular computer, and we want somebody in a browser on a different computer to be able to view it.

 They need to use HTTP to request that document and receive it back in their browser.
 I'll mention the URI and a URL interchangeably, and these are simply addresses.
-If you think about going into your browser and typing Pluralsight.com or you go in and type in your favorite social network, that is an address or a Universal Resource Identifier or Resource Locator.

-When we talk about a single HTML document, there are pieces of that address that indicate the server where that document resides, the folders, and the name of the file.
-And we'll talk more about that especially as we talk about linking documents together
-They need to use HTTP to request that document and receive it back in their browser.
-I'll mention the URI and a URL interchangeably, and these are simply addresses.
-If you think about going into your browser and typing Pluralsight.com or you go in and type in your favorite social network, that is an address or a Universal Resource Identifier or Resource Locator.

-Within the function, we first declare the `name` variable with the `var` keyword.
-This means that the variable gets hoisted (memory space is set up during the creation phase) with the default value of `undefined`, until we actually get to the line where we define the variable.
-We haven't defined the variable yet on the line where we try to log the `name` variable, so it still holds the value of `undefined`.

-Variables with the `let` keyword (and `const`) are hoisted, but unlike `var`, don't get <i>initialized</i>.
-They are not accessible before the line we declare (initialize) them.
-This is called the "temporal dead zone".
-When we try to access the variables before they are declared, JavaScript throws a `ReferenceError`.

 </p>
 </details>